istio/istio.io/content/about/notes/1.0.1/index.md

 icon: /img/notes.svg
 ---

-We're proud to release Istio 1.0.1!
 Within this release, we have been addressing some critical issues found by the community when using Istio 1.0.

 This release note describes what's different between Istio 1.0 and Istio 1.0.1.